Duration of Phototherapy in Newborn

-Duration of Phototherapy in Newborns: Guidelines for Effective Treatment
+Duration of Phototherapy in Newborn: Guidelines for Effective Treatment

 The duration of phototherapy in newborns is typically determined by the bilirubin levels in the baby’s blood.
-Guidelines for effective treatment recommend that phototherapy should be continued until the bilirubin levels have decreased to a safe range.
+Guidelines for effective treatment recommend that phototherapy continue until the bilirubin levels have decreased to a safe range.
 This usually takes around 24 to 72 hours, depending on the initial levels and the baby’s response to the treatment.

 Overall, the duration of phototherapy in newborns should be individualized based on the baby’s specific clinical condition and response to treatment.
 Close collaboration between healthcare providers, including neonatologists and pediatricians, is essential to ensure that phototherapy is administered safely and effectively to achieve the best outcomes for the baby.